 Follow-Up Steps

-Keep a record of all communications with the agency, follow up on your dispute’s progress, and request an updated report once corrections are made.
-If this happens during a job application, notify the employer about the discrepancy—most are understanding of background check errors.
+Keep a record of all communications with the agency.
+Follow up on the progress of your dispute and request an updated report once corrections are made.
+If this issue arises during a job application, inform the employer about the discrepancy, as most are understanding of errors in background checks.

 Prevent Future Issues

-To avoid future complications, routinely review personal records, keep an accurate account of your work and educational history, and consider self-checking your background periodically.
-Monitoring your online presence can also help, as these often appear in background checks.
+To prevent future complications, regularly review your personal records, maintain an accurate account of your work and educational history, and consider periodically checking your own background.
+Additionally, monitoring your online presence can be beneficial, as this information often appears in background checks.

 Seek Professional Assistance if Needed